CuisineThai

 More fine dining in Bangkok

-80/20 in Bangkok's Charoen Krung is Chef Joe Napol's farm-led modern Thai room, one Michelin star, 80 percent Thai produce and 20 percent foraged or imported in any course.
+80/20 in Bangkok's Charoen Krung is Chef Joe Napol's farm-led modern Thai room, one Michelin star, 80 percent Thai produce and 20 percent foraged or imported.

 Tip: Closed Mondays and Tuesdays.
 Reservations on own site three weeks ahead.
 The downstairs counter watches the line work the pass.

-Sorn in Bangkok's Sukhumvit 26 is the world's first three-Michelin-star Thai restaurant (promoted in the 2025 Guide), a family-style sharing tasting of southern Thai cuisine from Chef Ice and his uncle's recipes.
+Sorn in Bangkok's Sukhumvit 26 is the world's first three-Michelin-star Thai restaurant (promoted in the 2024 Guide Thailand), a family-style sharing tasting.

 Tip: Closed Mondays.
 The full-crab finale needs a group of four to eight to make sense of the family-style format.

-Suhring in Bangkok's Yan Nawa is twins Thomas and Mathias Suhring's three-Michelin-star modern German room set in a 1970s villa, promoted to three stars in the 2026 Michelin Guide Thailand and Asia's 50 Best 2026 No. 18.
+Suhring in Bangkok's Yan Nawa is twins Thomas and Mathias Suhring's three-Michelin-star modern German room set in a 1970s villa, promoted to three stars.

 Tip: Closed Mondays and Tuesdays.
 The sharing-style tasting works best for four; villa garden tables for cool-season evenings.